anacvieiracc/anacvieiracc/README.md

 - 👀 I’m interested in Computer Science
 - 🌱 I’m currently learning Java
-- 📫 How to reach me ... @anacvieiracc@gmail.com
+- 📫 How to reach me: anacvieiracc@gmail.com

 <!---
 anacvieiracc/anacvieiracc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.